 We the undersigned call upon you to oppose and vote against S.164, a bill to direct the Secretary of the Interior to reissue the final rules relating to the listing of the gray wolf in the Western Great Lakes and the State of Wyoming under the Endangered Species Act of 1973.
 Not only would this allow hunters to push wolves back to the brink of extinction, it forbids citizens from challenging the law in court.
-Not only is this bill bad for wildlife, it violates the Constitutional right to redress the government.
-The bill is based on ignorance and irrational fear.
+Not only is this bill bad for wildlife, it violates the Constitutional right to seek redress from the government.
+The bill is based on ignorance and irrational fear, and is nothing more than a gift to ranchers and hunters.
 Therefore, we call upon you to prevent this bill from becoming law.

 By signing, you accept Care2's Terms of Service.